-The preparation of financial statements in conformity with GAAP requires management to make estimates and affects the affect and the contingent assets and liabilities at the date of the consolidated ements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
-Significant estimates affecting the accompanying consolidated financial statements include datages of MBBs and the computation of the incomposition of the incomposition of the incomposition of the incomposition of the accounting period.
+Significant estimates affecting the accompanying consolidated financial statements include determining the fair values of MBS and derivatives, determining the amounts of asset valuation allowances, and the computation of the income tax provision or benefit and the deferred tax asset allowances recorded for each accounting period.